granular-oss/geostream/README.md

   string, to unpack only selected features
-  * Bash shell example: `unpack_gjz -v -o ./filtered -s {\"foo\":true} *.gjz` will unpack each `.gjz` file in the current directory, only extracting features with a property `foo` set to `true`, and then write the unpacked GeoJSON files to the `.filtered` sub-directory.
+  * Bash shell example: `unpack_gjz -v -o ./filtered -s {\"foo\":true} *.gjz` will unpack each `.gjz` file in the current directory, only extracting features with a property `foo` set to `true`, and then write the unpacked GeoJSON files to the `./filtered` sub-directory.
 The `-v` flag will print unpack progress and the number of extracted features for each file.

 ##  Module Contents <a name="modulecontents"></a>